Guidelines for contributors

 Discover Trinidad & Tobago

 We are looking for well-researched, vivid, and informative contributions on activities for tourists and visitors to and within Trinidad & Tobago, as well as photography that captures the range of experiences T&T has to offer.
-The writing should be an insider’s guide delivered in an engaging, light and readable style.
-Photo calls for the magazine are issued every year (for example, the 2017 photo call is here).
+Photos with fresh looks at familiar places and festivals are particularly welcome.
+The writing should be an insider’s guide delivered in an engaging, light, and readable style.
+Photo calls for the magazine are issued every year.
 Details are posted here on the MEP website, as well as on our social media accounts, including Facebook, Instagram, and via our newsletter.

 CONTACT Magazine and the Trinidad & Tobago Business Guide